 Upon admission to the Ph.D. program, each candidate will be assigned an acadmic advisor.
 Advisors are members of the core faculty.
 Guided by the mentorship model, this advisor, in consultation with other faculty in the program, will advise the student on an appropriate program of study, will provide any other required academic advisement, and will conduct a written annual review of student progress toward the degree.
 A written evaluation of progress by the student's advisor will be incorporated into the student's academic file.

-Faculty and students will participate in presenting research at the one-day mini-conference.
+Faculty and students will participate in presenting research at the one-day conference.
 All students are required to attend.
 A keynote speaker will be invited.
 More information will be distributed annually.
-This year the mini-conference will be held on February 16th.
+This year the conference will be held on January 28, 2017.

-In consultation with the program advisor, each degree-seeking student must file a formal outline of the degree program on a degree plan available at The College of Graduate Studies on the website ( www.mtsu.edu/graduate).
-Degree plans should be completed within the first 21 hours of enrollment.
-In general, a doctoral student will not be permitted to register for more than 30 semester hours unless an approved degree plan is on file.
+In consultation with the program advisor, each degree-seeking student must file a formal outline of the degree program on a degree plan available at The College of Graduate Studies on the website (Ph.D. in Literacy Studies Degree Plan).
+Degree plans should be completed at the initial advising meeting after admission.

 Research Tools, Techniques, and Methodology Requirements